jmcguire/learning/design_patterns/template/README.md

 ## Solution 1

-Just create two algorithms and manage them separetely.
+Just create two algorithms and manage them separately.

 ## Template Pattern

 Make one algorithm, put it in a super class, CaffeinatedBeverage.
 Make both coffee and tea both sub classes CaffeinatedBeverage.
-Let coffee and tea just redfine certain steps, not the entire algorithm.
+Let coffee and tea just redefine certain steps, not the entire algorithm.

 **Jargon:** The methods that don't change in an algorithm are called *concrete operations*.
 The abstract methods that are expected/required to be overwritten are called *primitive operations*.